-In the heart of New York, on the 10th and 11th floors of a modern office building at 350 Madison Avenue, around 120 staff and secondees work in our open-plan office spaces, with phone booths and conference rooms available for quiet work and team collaboration.
+In the heart of New York, a modern office building at 350 Madison Avenue, around 120 staff and secondees work in our open-plan office spaces, with phone booths and conference rooms available for quiet work and team collaboration.

 The New York office serves as a critical connection point to partner company headquarters, and also enables collaboration with US-based international organizations like the World Bank, Inter-American Development Bank, and the United Nations.
 The office also hosts various Forum meetings throughout the year, including the Sustainable Development Impact Summit and Partners Advisory Group Meeting.